 Hurmmalyan Celebrations: Dec 31 – Jan 1

 Hurmmalyan celebrated on New Year’s Eve across.
 It is a time to remember those loved ones who have passed away and to welcome the New Year with hope and optimism for the future.
-It is customary to stay up all night to welcome the New Year, eating delicious foods, lighting fireworks, and watching live shows.
+It is customary to stay up all night to welcome the New Year, eat delicious foods, light fireworks, and watch live shows.
 A new year is a perfect time to start new traditions, like going to a new place every year and making new friends or adding a new hobby to your life.
 There is no better time to start a new chapter in your life than the beginning of a new year.

 Hindu New Year & Diwali: Jan 29 – Feb 10